 - Place the sun-dried tomatoes in a small bowl and cover with them with the hot water.
 Let sit to rehydrate for 15 minutes.

-- Add the mayonnaise and balsamic vinegar, and process until relatively smooth.
+- Add the mayonnaise, sun-dried tomatoes, basil, garlic, and vinegar to your food processor or blender, and process until relatively smooth.

 - Transfer the aioli to an airtight container and store in the refrigerator for up to 1 week.